nhoudelot/demosdebs/linux/4k/y/yellowroseoftexas-by-fit/debian/yellowroseoftexas-by-fit.6.md

 yellowroseoftexas-by-fit_launcher [*options*]

 # DESCRIPTION
-Yellow Rose of Texas  is a demonstration released by Fit, released in 2003
+Yellow Rose of Texas  is a 4k intro released by Fit in august 2003 Ended 1st at Assembly 2003

 Fit + Bandwagon present  : Yellow Rose of Texas
                            4k Linux intro for Assembly'03